-Maybe all the above speculations could be true, but how does one explain why Col Abiy’s role model had always been Isaias?
+Maybe all the above speculations could be true, but how does one explain why Col Abiy’s role model was always Isaias?

-Nevertheless, some still believe, had Col Abiy left the former politicians of EPDRF alone to retire in peace in Mekele as he had done in the beginning, he would not have faced any resistance from the TPLF; many members of the TPLF might have even opted to join his Prosperity Party.
-Some even believe, had he not met or befriended Isaias but instead went through his plans to unify Ethiopia, he might have accomplished many of his wonderful-sounding projects.
+Nevertheless, some still believe that had Col. Abiy left the former politicians of EPDRF alone to retire in peace in Mekele as he had done in the beginning, he would not have faced any resistance from the TPLF.
+Some even believe, had Col. Abiy not met or befriended Isaias, he might have accomplished many of his wonderful-sounding projects.
+Many members of the TPLF might have even opted to join his Prosperity Party.

-There were times when Col Abiy’s approval rate in Tigray was standing at 96%, and at the same time, the approval rate of TPLF is said to have been at its lowest.
-Moreover, although no poll was taken in Eritrea, it is possible his approval rate in Eritrea too was very high.
+There were times when Col Abiy’s approval rate in Tigray was standing at 96%, and at the same time, the approval lever of the TPLF might have been at its lowest.
+Moreover, although no one tool polls in Eritrea, it is possible his approval rate in Eritrea, too, was very high.
 But the man-child threw all that away for a pipedream of becoming the “7th king” of Ethiopia, so he betrayed the good wishes of the Eritrean and Tigrayan peoples.

 Coup-d’état VS. Peaceful Transfer of Power

-Ethiopians and the world breathed a sigh of relief when in 2012 witnessed for the first time a peaceful transfer of power to Prime Minister Hailemariam Desalegn, in the wake of the untimely death of Prime Minister Melles Zenawi.
-That showed to Ethiopians and the world that Ethiopia’s political climate was maturing.
+Ethiopians and the world breathed a sigh of relief when, in 2012, they witnessed for the first time a peaceful transfer of power to Prime Minister Hailemariam Desalegn in the wake of the untimely death of Prime Minister Melles Zenawi.
+That showed Ethiopians and the world that Ethiopia’s political climate was maturing.

-Again, in 2018, Ethiopians and the world breathed a sigh of relief when a peaceful transfer of power took place from Prime Minister Hailemariam Desalegn to Prime Minister Abiy Ahmed.
-That again showed the world that Ethiopia’s political climate had definitely matured.
+Again, in 2018, Ethiopians and the world breathed a sigh of relief when a peaceful power transfer took place from Prime Minister Hailemariam Desalegn to Prime Minister Abiy Ahmed.
+That again showed the world that Ethiopia’s political climate had matured.
 No more revolutions, and no more coup-d’état.

-Revolutionaries are destructive; they are about undoing the past and starting over from scratch, which creates so much upheaval and suffering for the society.
-Therefore, the transfer of power to Colonel Abiy was not supposed to be a revolution.
-It was supposed to rectify past errors and build on the successful experiences of the past, and not throw the baby out with the bathwater.
+Revolutionaries are destructive; they are about undoing the past and starting over from scratch, which creates so much upheaval and suffering for society.
+Therefore, the transfer of power to Col. Abiy was not supposed to be a revolution.
+It was supposed to rectify past errors, build on the past’s successful experiences, and not throw the baby out with the bathwater.

 Nonetheless, it did not take very long for Col Abiy to write off all the outstanding accomplishments of his predecessors and declare the preceding 27 years as dark years.
 If that was not enough for him, by November 2020, Col Abiy staged a military coup-d’état.

-Colonel Abiy, the Chairman of the new junta, has done precisely what Major Mengistu Haile Mariam, the Chairman of the Dergue, did in 1974 to the former government officials of Emperor Haile Selassie, except this time, the Chairman of the new junta, invited foreign powers, Eritrea and UAE, to help him commit the crime.
+Col. Abiy, the chairman of the new junta, has precisely done what Major Mengistu Haile Mariam, the Chairman of the Dergue, did in 1974, who extrajudicially killed former government officials of Emperor Haile Selassie.
+Except this time, the ring leader of the new junta went further by inviting foreign powers, Eritrea and UAE, to help him commit the crime.

-Right now, one can safely say now that there is no constitutional government in Ethiopia, but a military junta, with Colonel Abiy as its chairman.
+One can safely say that, right now, there is no constitutional government in Ethiopia, but a military junta, with Colonel Abiy as its Chairman.

 Ethiopia has benefited absolutely nothing.
-It has been close to three years, but Ethiopia’s borders with Eritrea are still closed as they were before so-called rapprochement, and Ethiopia is yet to dock a single ship on Eritrean ports.
+It has been close to three years, but Ethiopia’s borders with Eritrea are still closed as before the so-called rapprochement, and Ethiopia is yet to dock a single ship in Eritrean ports.